facebookarchive/caffe2/_docs/getting-started/windows.md

 [![Build Status](https://travis-ci.org/caffe2/caffe2.svg?branch=master)](https://travis-ci.org/caffe2/caffe2)

+Windows build is in testing and beta mode.
+When in doubt, build from source for the dependencies.

 ### Required Dependencies

 The first thing you want to do is to assess whether or not you're going to use GPU acceleration with Caffe2.
 If you have an NVIDIA GPU and you plan on training some neural networks, then it's probably worth the extra installation an effort.
 If you're just going to play around with pre-trained models then skip the video drivers and CUDA/cuDNN installation steps.